CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 - Implementing a simple ψ that produces usable outputs,
 - Then systematically measuring geometric quantities (e(t), trajectory stability γ(t), Resonance Ratio, boundary curvature, etc.) during controlled experiments on known failure modes.

-This iterative, measurement-driven tuning requires patience and careful instrumentation (e.g., lightweight Monitoring Basins).
+This iterative, measurement-driven tuning requires patience and careful instrumentation.
 There is no universal solution — the appropriate forms emerge gradually through experimentation on the target system.

 ---